 TELEVISION: Benedict’s first on screen role was in 2002 as Eddie Wilson in Brookside, Eddie was part of a gang on the run from the police who take some residents of Brookside Close hostage in a bitter siege.
 Eddie finds his employer and gang leader not sticking to the plan and a dangerous encounter ensues.
 This was a great role which demanded a lot of high quality drama scenes for Benedict in around 7 episodes.
 Benedict ‘s next big tv role came in Coronation Street playing Gary, a restraunt owner who visited Weatherfield to find dodgy bistro chef Paul Clayton who had stolen from him.
 This was a great role for him playing alongside street regulars including Tyrone Dobbs, and Leanne Tilsley.
 He confronted many familiar faces very menacingly to find his man and get back his rightful money.
 Eventually Gary and his partner took back cash and goods to the value of what they were owed and left for Leeds after a no nonsense visit to the street.
 Benedict Relton has also played the part of an unhappy bailiff in Series 1 of the comedy ‘How Not to Live Your Life’ for BBC 3 a role which saw him combine a straight talking official with a soft and gentler side when he is brainwashed to some extent upon arrival !
 After a brief acting break, Benedict played a 1920’s policeman tackling Hollywood actor Cillian Murphy in 2 episodes of Peaky Blinders for BBC2.
 He has most recently filmed a role in the new Sky Max series Funny Woman in scenes opposite Tom Bateman.
 He certainly has what it takes to perform a range of demanding roles for tv projects, we encourage you to take a look at his showreel !

 THEATRE: Benedict Relton has shown he is versatile on stage performing in demanding roles in plays from multiple roles in Shakespeare’s As You Like It to playing the lead role of Renton in Irvine Welsh’s’ Trainspotting.
 Other stage roles have included Blackpool the musical, Beautiful Thing,Garageband and Misery Guts.
 He has performed these in many large theatres across the UK.
-Most recently he was in Colchester on stage for 3 months in Garageband which received great reviews from The Guardian.
+He was in Colchester on stage for 3 months in Garageband which received great reviews from The Guardian.
 Benedict Relton has also played for over a year and a half in Jailhouse Rock on London’s West End and even performed on Top of the Pops with the cast !
 He performed over 50 shows in Christmas pantomime at the St Helens Theatre Royal proving his versatility as a singer, actor and dancer – receiving excellent reviews.

-HOBBIES / OTHER INFORMATION: Benedict is now Manchester based but having played across the UK is very happy and able to travel UK wide for projects.
-In his spare time he loves music and family time with his wife and son.
+OTHER INFORMATION: Benedict is now Manchester and Merseyside based but having played across the UK is very happy and able to travel UK wide for projects.